firegloves/MemPOI/README.md

 will result in a sheet with 2 columns: id and first_name (containing db's name column data)

-Since version 1.6.0 you can manage programmaticly column headers via a specific [Column header customization](#column-header-customization)
+From version 1.6.0 it is possible to programmatically manage column headings through a specific [Column header customization](#column-header-customization)

 ---